bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- theme: info -->
 > #### Credential validation
 > It is best practice to authenticate the user and store against your database or the downstream provider service.
-However, if you did not provide a Validate Connection Options URL, a merchant's credentials are assumed to be valid as long as they pass type checks.
+However, if you did not provide a Check Connection Options URL, a merchant's credentials are assumed to be valid as long as they pass type checks.

 ### Provide shipping rates to BigCommerce